apache/trafficserver/doc/reference/configuration/records.config.en.rst

    The new default thread stack size, for all threads.
 The original default is set at 1 MB.

-.. ts:cv: CONFIG proxy.config.exec_thread.affinity INT 0
+.. ts:cv:: CONFIG proxy.config.exec_thread.affinity INT 0

    Bind threads to specific CPUs or CPU cores.